 The 1782 British Headquarters map gives the most detailed depiction of the “Upper Cortlandts” showing three buildings:

-Frederick Van Cortlandt (the First) left several slaves to his wife, Frances Van Cortlandt, who died in 1780.
+Frederick Van Cortlandt (the First) left several enslaved people to his wife, Frances Van Cortlandt, who died in 1780.
 Her will dated 1771 states:

 My will further is, that my said Daughter Ann Van Horne may have the Choice of any one of my Negro Girls, which I shall leave undisposed of, at the time of my Decease.
 Item I give and bequeath my Negro Girl Susan to my Daughter Eve and my Negro Wench Hester, and my Negro Boy Pero unto my Son Frederick.
 Item my Negro Man John who now lives with my Said son James I leave and bequeath unto him.
 Item all the rest Residue and Remainder of my whole Estates as well as well Real and personal whatsoever and wheresoever, I give Devise and bequeath unto my five Children James, Augustus, Frederick, Ann and Eve, and the Heirs Executors Administrators and assigns for Ever, Equally to be shared and divided between them share and share alike.

-This brings the total number of slaves that Frederick Van Cortlandt II inherited to three.
-Apparently, however, he felt that he needed more and by 1790, according to the census, Frederick had amassed nine slaves.
+This brings the total number of enslaved people that Frederick Van Cortlandt II inherited to three.
+Apparently, however, he felt that he needed more and by 1790, according to the census, Frederick held nine enslaved people.
 It stands to reason that they lived with Frederick II and his wife at their residence at Upper Cortlandts near today’s Fieldston School Campus.

 In 1909 the City History Club of New York published a Historical Guide to the City of New York.
 It is basically a mix of local lore and real history and it contains some interesting notes about this “Upper Cortlandts” area.
 Below is a map from the book: